Lead futures weaken on profit-booking

 Magazine Archives

-New Delhi, May 17 (PTI) Lead prices were down by 0.74 per cent to Rs 127.40 per kg in futures trade Friday on profit-booking by participants amid subdued demand at domestic spot markets.
-On the Multi Commodity Exchange, lead for delivery in May was trading higher by 95 paise, or 0.74 per cent, at Rs 127.40 per kg in a business turnover of 7,022 lots.
-Analysts attributed the fall in lead prices to profit-booking by players at current levels and muted demand at domestic spot markets.
-PTI ADI RVKRVK
+New Delhi, Feb 27 (PTI) Lead prices were down by 0.30 per cent to Rs 147.25 per kg in futures trade on Wednesday after participants booked profits amid subdued demand at the domestic spot markets.
+At the Multi commodity Exchange, lead for delivery in current month was trading higher by 45 paise, or 0.30 per cent at Rs 147.25 per kg in a business turnover of 670 lots.
+Analysts attributed the fall in lead prices at futures trade to profit-taking by players at current levels coupled with muted demand at the domestic spot markets.
+PTI SUN SUN ADIADI

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today